charming-art/charming/README.md

 <a name="flow-transform" href="#flow-transform">#</a> _flow_.**transform**(_transform, options_)

 Transforms shapes' attribute values with the specified _transform_ function receiving the specified _options_, returning a flow with the transformed attribute values.
-It provide a convenient mechanism to manipulate attribute values after calling [flow.append](#flow-append) to binding data with shapes.
+It provides a convenient mechanism to manipulate attribute values after calling [flow.append](#flow-append) to binding data with shapes.

 For example, to map abstract values produced by [Math.sin](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/sin) into visual values, drawing a sine wave: